Dude1021/Dude1021/Home.md

 # Welcome To Nacos wiki home

-Nacos is committed to helping you discover, configure, and manage your microservices.
+Nacos(official site: http://nacos.io) is committed to helping you discover, configure, and manage your microservices.
 It provides a set of simple and useful features enabling you to realize dynamic service discovery, service configuration management, and service and traffic management.

 Nacos makes it easier and faster for you to build, deliver and manage a microservices platform .
 It is the infrastructure that supports a service-centered modern application architecture which adopts a microservices or cloud-native approach.